 This award shall be presented to a woman during the early years of her career for scientific achievements within ten years of receiving her Ph.D. that demonstrate her potential as an outstanding plasma scientist.
 The award is open to any woman working in plasma science.
 The nominee's Ph.D. must have been received within the ten-year period prior to the nomination deadline.
 Nominations are active for a single selection cycle.The Award endowment was funded with $15,000 from DPP and 15,000 of generous contributions from friends and colleagues of Katherine Weimer, and includes contributions from discretionary funds of fusion/plasma science research laboratories.There is no provision for online submissions for the Weimer Award.
 Submissions must be emailed to the Selection Committee Chair.
 The standard APS Nomination Guidelines describe guidelines, but the submission instructions on the APS page should not be used for the DPP Weimer Award.How to Nominate a Candidate

-To nominate a candidate, email the following to the Award Committee members (listed here).
+To nominate a candidate, email the following to the Katherine E. Weimer Award Committee members.
+2023 Award Committee members will be announced by early 2023.

 Chair: Amy M Keesee, Univ. of New HampshirePast Chair: Paul Keiter, Los Alamos National Laboratory2021 Recipient: Dr. Weichao Tu, West Virginia University